thoughtbot/ruby-science/book/introduction/resistance.md

 ## Removing Resistance

-Another opportunity for refactoring is when you're having difficulty making a a change to existing code.
+Another opportunity for refactoring is when you're having difficulty making a change to existing code.
 This is called "resistance."
 The refactoring you choose depends on the type of resistance.